 Needless to say, we have lived separate lives, but now that our parents have died, we are alone with one another.
-“We’ve only got one another,” I tell him.
-“We need to find a way to travel together.”
+“I love you with all my heart,” he says.

-I’ve thought of a way we can do it.
+We need to find a way to travel together.
+I have an idea.
 We’ll both wear fur coats.
-In his coat, he will not feel the cold, and in my coat, I will not feel the heat.
+In his coat, he will not feel my chill, and in my coat, I will not feel his heat.